From our collection: Artists and Photographs Portfolio

 Land artists’ contentious relationship with photography takes a humorous turn in Smithson's contribution, entitled Torn photograph from the 2nd stop (Rubble).
 A primarily brown, red, and gray snapshot of dirt and rocks—“general rubble,” as he calls it—is ripped into four square pieces.
 In keeping with his Earthworks focus, Smithson highlights the impossibility of containing and exhibiting earth.
 Additionally, the torn image of an inconsequential yet ubiquitous subject is a strong interrogation of landscape photography, debunking its traditional pictorial function and bringing it literally down to earth.

-Click on the image to see complete book in PDF:
+Click here to see complete book as PDF:

 Edward Ruscha provides Artists and Photographs with another humorous and somewhat absurd piece, in the form of a fifty-two-page artist book, Babycakes.
 Its light-blue cover pages are hole-punched and bound by a pink ribbon, with the title written on it in light-green flocking.
 The book consists of a series of black and white photographs of a few-months-old baby captioned with his or her weight, followed by snapshots of twenty-one cakes or pieces of cake also captioned by weight.
 Ruscha piles one idiosyncratic gesture upon another by means of tongue-in-cheek wordplay: he gives superfluous attention to the physical form of the book as a cute blue-and-pink fuzzy package, and riffs on the convention of listing a newborn’s weight on a birth announcement by transferring it to images of actual cakes.
 Like many of Ruscha’s Pop-influenced text paintings that emphasize meaning, language, or humor, Babycakes documents a pun by depicting mass-produced, packaged cupcakes (VanDeKamp’s Cupcakes, six in a box, 1 ½ oz. each), slices of jelly rolls, or tiered wedding cakes in display cases.
 With little regard for composition, lighting, or sociological nuance, Babycakes is an ironic document, full of deadpan candor.